 Figure 1: Conveyor belt.
 [1]

-For the belt to be able to transport any solid material, it must be sufficiently tensioned.
-This tensioning causes high stresses in the structures, causing deviations in the direction of the belt.
+In order for the belt to be capable of conveying any solid material, it must be sufficiently tensioned.
+As a result, this tension places high stresses on the structures, causing deflections in the direction of the belt.

 Evaluated boundary condition